virgili0/Virgilio/content/purgatorio/fundamentals/the-data-science-process.md

 :::

-The design of Purgatorio is inspired by the checklist in the magnificent book [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow](https://www.amazon.it/Hands-Machine-Learning-Scikit-learn-Tensorflow/dp/1492032646), which I would urge you to buy.
+The design of Purgatorio is inspired by the checklist in the magnificent book [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow](https://www.amazon.it/Hands-Machine-Learning-Scikit-learn-Tensorflow/dp/1492032646), which Virgilio would urges you to buy.

 **It's worth its weight in bits!**